 Fausto Morales (’90) is the Director of Organization at Neo Metrics, a Business Intelligence consultancy based in Madrid, Spain.
 He also invents and publishes logic puzzles, and was interviewed recently for the “Once a Physicist” column in the June 2010 issue of Physics World.
 He earned an M.S. in physics at the University of Michigan in 1991 and an M.S. in mathematics at Bowling Green State University in 1993.

-Brett Morgan (’82) is an independent computer programmer in San Diego.
+Brett Morgan (’82) is the Chief Technology Officer at Global Payout, Inc. in San Diego.

-Sharon Gilkison Morganelli (’76) is a disclosure analyst with Jones Hall, a municipal bond law firm in San Francisco.
+Sharon Morganelli [formerly Gilkison] (’76) is a disclosure analyst with Jones Hall, a municipal bond law firm in San Francisco.

-Doug Morris (’78) is the president of Polaris Laboratories, a lithium ion processing center, and also of EnerSol, Inc. a consulting business focused on batteries and energy systems, both in Portland, OR.
+Douglas A. Morris (’78) is the president of Polaris Battery Laboratories, LLC, a lithium ion processing center in the Portland, OR area.
 He is also a board advisor or partner to several other companies in energy systems, and he is co-chairman of the Oregon Electric Vehicle Finance Steering Committee.
 He was formerly vice president of Motorola's Energy Systems Group in Lawrenceville, GA.

-Kathleen Morrison (’11) is teaching physical and life science as a long term substitute teacher at Lawrence Jones Middle School in Rohnert Park.
+Kathleen Morrison (’11) is teaching physical science in San Rafael.
 She earned her teaching credential at SSU in 2012.

-Stephen K. Mosier (’90) is a clinical assistant professor in the Department of Anesthesia and Critical Care at the University of Pittsburgh.
+Stephen K. Mosier (’90) is an anesthesiologist associated with the Department of Anesthesia and Critical Care at the University of Pittsburgh.
 He earned his M.D. at the State University of New York at Brooklyn in 1998 and completed his residency in anesthesiology at the University of Pittsburgh in 2002.

 David Munton (’82) conducts research in the Space and Geophysics Laboratory of the Applied Research Laboratories of the University of Texas at Austin, where he earned his Ph.D. in theoretical physics in 1991.